A More Rational Time

 July 5, 2019

-Our curent calendar doesn’t help us in ways that we all sort-of ignore.
+Our curent calendar is unhelpful in ways that we all sort-of ignore.
 Consider the simple question: “what date is in a month’s time?”.
-Imagine it is the 10th of September.
+Imagine today is the 10th of September.
 Is a month’s time the 10th of October? that’s 30 days later, but is another month’s time the 10th of November? that’s not another 30 days later, as October has 31 days.
 So the two intervals have different durations.
 If I pay you a fixed amount for a month’s work, you’re probably doing a day of work for free in October.
 I say probably because we now need to talk about Weeks.

+Ah, weeks.
 I love weeks.
-They have problemsNot least because their duration is prime! , but at least they are REGULAR.
+They have problemsNot least because their duration is a prime number of days! , but at least they are REGULAR.
 Up until the end of the year, when you find that 365 doesn’t divide by 7 equally.
-But for MOST of the year, you can ignore that.
+But for the OTHER 51 weeks of the year, you can ignore that.

 It is in their interplay with months that they fall down.
 Not all weekdays are equal.
 5 days of work, followed by the 2-day weekend is a nightmare for figuring out how many work days there are in a month.